 - Penalty up to Rs.
 50000 on the organisation.

-- The penalty could be doubled in case of repeated offence.
+- The penalty could be doubled in case of repeated offense.

-- Cancellation of business licence could also happen for regular non-compliance.
+- Cancellation of business license could also happen for regular non-compliance.

-Apart from this, not filing the annual PoSH report to the district officer could also lead to action taken against the company by the government.
+Apart from this, not filing the annual PoSH report to the district office could also lead to action taken against the company by the government.

 All this proves that PoSH compliance is not just a formality but rather a duty of the companies to ensure a safe working environment for women.
-If your company needs support for becoming PoSh compliant and drafting PoSh Policy then contact a legal firm near your for assistance.
+If your company needs support for becoming PoSh compliant and drafting Posh Policy then contact a legal firm near you for assistance.